-Some players will play heads-up almost exclusively, and almost all of the world's top cash players will play anyone heads-up, any time, for any amount.
+Some pros, in fact, play heads-up poker almost exclusively.
+And many of the world's top cash players have a standing challenge to play anyone heads-up, any time, for any amount.

-The nature of heads-up allows for more strategic play, removing a significant portion of the luck factor, which in turn adds a new element of gamble to the game.
+The nature of heads-up allows for more strategic play so it removes a significant portion of the luck factor involved in, say, big-field poker MTTs, which in turn adds a new element to the game.

 Playing at a full table with one or even a few players stronger than yourself doesn't mean you're going to lose money.
 If half the table is better than you, you still have a skill advantage over the remaining players.

 You can tiptoe around the better players and pick off the weak.
 The better players will take the weaker players into their sights before they will you.

 In heads-up, though, you're the only one they can aim for.
 So because victory is so starkly delineated, prestige and ego are on the line as much as the cash.
 Full-table cash games and even tournaments don't give you the same unquestionable bragging rights as a heads-up match.

 Aggression is an important part of any form of poker but with heads-up it's critical.
 You're in the blinds every hand.

 If you buy-in for $200 for a $1/$2 heads-up match and fold every hand, you will lose half your stack in just 66 hands.
 In a full ring game, you would have lost $18-$21.

 Aside from saving yourself from getting blinded out there are many strategic advantages to playing an aggressive game heads-up.
 Every aspect of a heads-up game that is covered in what follows is related both directly and indirectly to aggression.

 If you pair two players of equal poker skill, the more aggressive of the two will win more sessions in the long run.